 and we ourselves heard this utterance made from heaven when we were with Him on the holy mountain.2 Peter 1:18(NASB)

-Peter didn't simply want us to recall Jesus as the most gifted teacher, the most amazing philosopher or the greatest of all Rabbis.
-He did not want to tickle our ears by reminding us of mighty miracles he performed or the gracious words He spoke.
-In this passage, Peter wanted to stress the unsurpassed honour and unmatched glory the Lord Jesus received from the Majestic Glory - i.e. God the Father, when He announced, "This is My beloved Son with whom I am well-pleased".
+Peter didn't simply want us to recall Jesus as the most gifted teacher, the most amazing philosopher, or the greatest of all Rabbis.
+He did not want to tickle our ears by reminding us of the mighty miracles he performed or the gracious words He spoke.
+In this passage, Peter wanted to stress the unsurpassed honour and unmatched glory the Lord Jesus received from the Majestic Glory (God the Father) when He announced, "This is My beloved Son with whom I am well-pleased."

-He saw with his own eyes Christ's garments became shining white and he heard with his own ears the God of Abraham, speak from heaven and proclaim Christ to be His only begotten Son and so he wrote - we ourselves heard this utterance made from heaven when we were with Him on the holy mountain.
+He saw, with his own eyes, Christ's garments become shining white and he heard, with his own ears, the God of Abraham speak from heaven and proclaim Christ to be His only begotten Son and so he wrote: "We ourselves heard this utterance made from heaven when we were with Him on the holy mountain."

-Peter had the distinct privilege of being one of the few people who witnessed a glimpse of Christ's heavenly majesty, which He laid aside his eternal glory, so that by faith in His sacrificial death and glorious resurrection we might receive salvation.
-And so, it is not surprising that the burning desire of Peter's heart was to communicate the matchless majesty of the Person of Christ to the Christians, to whom he was writing - and to ALL who would come to faith in Him.
+Peter had the distinct privilege of being one of the few people who witnessed a glimpse of Christ's heavenly majesty and eternal glory which He laid aside so that by faith in His sacrificial death and glorious Resurrection, we might receive salvation.
+And so, it is not surprising that the burning desire of Peter's heart was to communicate the matchless majesty of the Person of Christ to the Christians to whom he was writing - and to ALL who would come to faith in Him.

-Heavenly Father, thank You that the Lord Jesus laid aside His heavenly majesty to come to earth as the substitute for my sin, and for the sin of the entire world.
-Thank You that we have Peter's eyewitness account of His glorious transfiguration on the holy mount, when His three chosen apostles beheld His glory, heard the Father presenting His beloved Son to the world - and glimpsed His eternal glory.
-May I never lose a sense of the magnificence of His Person, not minimised the enormous sacrifice He made for me, by setting aside His glory to come to earth and die on a cross for my sin.
-Thank You in Jesus' name, AMEN
+Heavenly Father, thank You that the Lord Jesus laid aside His heavenly majesty to come to earth as the substitute for my sin and for the sin of the entire world.
+Thank You that we have Peter's eyewitness account of Jesus’ glorious Transfiguration on the holy mount.
+What a moment it must have been for Peter, James, and John to behold Jesus' glory, to hear the Father presenting His beloved Son to the world, and to glimpse His eternal glory.
+May I never lose a sense of the magnificence of Jesus, nor minimise the enormous sacrifice He made for me by setting aside His glory to come to earth and die on a Cross for my sin.
+In Jesus' name, AMEN.